Finiteness results for Abelian tree models: Proofs of the main theorems

 \end{description}

 The number of scalar arithmetic operations in this algorithm is bounded by a polynomial in $\di^\mm$, where the degree of that polynomial depends on the degrees of the equations found in the pre-computation step.
 Observe that running with $I$ over all sufficiently large subsets of $[\mm]$ contributes only a factor $\mathcal{O}(\mm^M)$, which is poly-logarithmic in $\di^\mm$.
+In the probabilistic setting: